List of Kentucky supplemental roads and rural secondary highways (400–499): KY 422

 Kentucky Route 422 is a 2.909 mi rural secondary highway in southeastern Edmonson County.
 The highway begins at US 31W (Louisville Road).
 KY 422 heads north along Pig Road, which crosses Beaverdam Creek, a tributary of the Green River, and meets the eastern end of KY 743 (New Grove Road).
 The highway reaches its northern terminus at KY 259 (Brownsville Road) at Pig.

+History

+KY 422 was formed ca. 1958, however, the original route of KY 422 is unknown.